-- 1. Click the notification (Figure 5-16). - 2.
+1. Click the notification (Figure 5-16).

 Confirm the update by clicking Yes in the displayed dialog.
-PULSE DESK completes the updating process automatically.
+PULSE DESK installs the update automatically.
+Mind that the entire updating process can take up to 15 minutes.

-While updating is under way, access to the PULSE DESK user interface is disabled.
-The green LED on the control box is blinking, whereas the LED on the arm is off.
+While updating is under way, access to the PULSE DESK user interface is disabled, whereas the LED on the arm wrist is always off.
+In the normal course of updating, you will also see the control box switching off and rebooting several times, its red LED lighting up, or its LEDs going off completely.